oras-project/oras/docs/proposals/error-handling-guideline.md

 First and foremost, make the error messages descriptive and informative.
 Error messages are expected to be helpful to troubleshoot where the user has done something wrong and the program is guiding them in the right direction.
 A great error message is recommended to contain the following elements:

-- Status code: optional, when the logs are generated from the server side, it's recommended to print the status code in the error description
+- HTTP status code: optional, when the logs are generated from the server side, it's recommended to print the HTTP status code in the error description
 - Error description: describe what the error is
 - Suggestion: for those errors that have potential solution, print out the recommended solution.
 Versioned troubleshooting document link is nice to have